 - (a) the novelty and untested nature of China Connect make China ETFs riskier than traditional ETFs investing directly in more developed markets.
 The policy and rules for RQFII and China Connect prescribed by the Mainland China government are new and subject to change, and there may be uncertainty to their implementation.
-The uncertainty and change of the laws and regulations in Mainland China may adversely impact on the performance of China ETFs and the trading price of the relevant units; - (b) a China ETF primarily invests in securities traded in the Mainland China's securities markets and is subject to concentration risk.
+The uncertainty and change of the laws and regulations in Mainland China may adversely impact on the performance of China ETFs and the trading price of the relevant units; - a China ETF primarily invests in securities (b) traded in the Mainland China's securities markets and is subject to concentration risk.
 Investment in the Mainland China's securities markets (which are inherently stock markets with restricted access) involves certain risks and special considerations as compared with investment in more developed economies or markets, such as greater political, tax, economic, foreign exchange, liquidity and regulatory risks.
-The operation of a China ETF may also be affected by interventions by the applicable government(s) and regulators in the financial markets; and investment by a China ETF in the Mainland China's securities markets under the RQFII regime will be subject to its manager's ROFII quota allocated to such China ETF.
+The operation of a China ETF may also be affected by interventions by the applicable government(s) and regulators in the financial markets; and - (c) investment by a China ETF in the Mainland China's securities markets under the RQFII regime is currently subject to its manager's RQFII quota allocated to such China ETF.
 In addition, trading of securities invested by the China ETF under China Connect will be subject to a daily quota which does not belong to such China ETF and is utilised on a first-come-first-serve basis.
-In the event that the RQFII quota allocated to such China ETF and/or the daily quota under China Connect are reached, the manager may need to suspend creation of further units of such China ETF, and therefore may affect liquidity in unit trading of such China ETF.
+In the event that the RQFII quota allocated to such

+China ETF and/or the daily quota under China Connect are reached, the manager may need to suspend creation of further units of such China ETF, and therefore may affect liquidity in unit trading of such China ETF.
 In such event, the trading price of a unit of such China ETF is likely to be at a significant premium to its net asset value, and may be highly volatile.
+Although the State Administration of Foreign Exchange has announced that the quota restrictions under the RQFII (and Qualified Foreign Institutional Investor) regimes will be removed, the detailed implementation rules and official effective date of the quota removal are not yet available.